JerryBLi/jerrybli.github.io/_posts/2019-02-05-Formal-Fallacies.markdown

 author: Jerry Li
 description: "Interesting: Fallacy of the Converse and Fallacy of the Inverse"
 ---
-I remember first learning about this in high school geometry but it's not until recently I realized its day-to-day importance.
+I remember first learning about this in high school geometry but I just came across this again and thought it was interesting.

 Imagine I said the following: